 Your recovery time will depend on the type of procedure that you had.
 Abdominal myomectomy will require four to six weeks, laparoscopic myomectomy will require two to four weeks, while hysteroscopic myomectomy will only require two to three days.

 As with all surgical procedures, myomectomy has potential complications.
 Although rare, you may develop an infection after your myomectomy procedure.
-You may also develop serious bleeding with a myomectomy.
-And if you become pregnant after a myomectomy, you may need a cesarean section for your child’s delivery.
+You may also develop serious bleeding with myomectomy.
+And if you become pregnant after myomectomy, you may need a cesarean section for your child’s delivery.

 New fibroids may come back and grow after your myomectomy especially if you had the procedure during your younger years.
-Younger women, the ones who had many fibroids, have a higher chance of developing more fibroids than women who are already near the menopausal stage and those who have few fibroids.
+Younger women, the ones who had many fibroids, have a higher chance of developing more fibroids than women who are already near the menopausal stage and with those who have few fibroids.